Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 described in detail below.
 Additionally the UID of the RED Brick, the position in the stack, the name of the used image, number of timeouts and the word *System* is shown.
-If you click on it, you can restart the Brick Daemon on the RED Brick and reboot, or shut down the RED Brick itself.
+If you click on it, you can restart the Brick Daemon on the RED Brick and reboot or shut down the RED Brick itself.

 Overview Tab (Status Information)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This tab is selected as default.
+This tab is selected by default.
 It shows the uptime of your RED Brick and the usage of CPU, memory (RAM) and storage.
 You can see the top processes based on CPU or memory usage and the up- and download speed of the configured network interfaces.